Introduction

 Essential nutrients for regenerated skin

-Some nutrients are essential for optimizing healing and reducing persistent redness:
+Some nutrients are essential to optimize healing and reduce persistent redness:

 Collagen and hyaluronic acid: Ensure better skin elasticity and promote tissue regeneration.